-New Mexico Department of Transportation, 2021 Pedestrian Safety Action Plan (PSAP), walksafenewmexico.com
+30 2021 New Mexico Department of Transportation, 2021 Pedestrian Safety Action Plan (PSAP), walksafenewmexico.com

-Figure 14 maps the locations of fatal and serious injury crashes involving vehicles occupants not using the proper occupant restraints.
-Several of these occur on Cerrillos Road, Airport Road, and Rodeo Road.
 Integration of activities that encourage proper use of occupant protection with other LRSP emphasis enforcement and outreach activities will maximize the safety benefits of these efforts.

 Figure 14.
-Occupant Restraint Not Used Fatal and Serious Injury Crashes, 2015-2019 (Source: NMDOT, 2021)
+Graphic.
+Occupant restraint not used fatal and serious injury crashes, 2015-2019 (Source: NMDOT, 2021).